Species Account for Cicindela campestris

 Taxonomic group: beetles (Coleoptera) - Sample of data

 The Green Tiger Beetle is rare in Essex.
 Nationally it is found in areas with bare ground or sparse vegetation such as sandy heath, moorland, clay pits and quarry spoil heaps, always in sunny situations.
 Adults are active in early summer and will often take to the wing when disturbed.
 Both adults and larvae are predators on other invertebrates.
 The larvae form a burrow in the ground, often on or near paths.
 Widespread and common in some areas, very local in others.
 It is a good indicator for heathland management.

 Although widespread on open, dry heaths and moors throughout Britain, many records shown in Luff (1998) are old.
 The tiger beetle Cicendela campestris is rare and threatened in Essex and neighbouring counties.
 It is an annual species, breeding early in spring, the larvae inhabiting vertical burrows in the soil.
-In Essex the only recent records appear to be from from Walton-on-Naze and Colchester (J. Bowdrey, 2001), a small area of Danbury Common, Linford Sand Pit (possibly now lost) and two other brownfield sites in Thurrock.
+In Essex the only recent records appear to be from from Walton-on-Naze and Colchester (J. Bowdrey, 2001), a small area of Danbury Common, Linford Sand Pit (possibly now lost) and several other brownfield sites near the Thames in south Essex.
 There are earlier records from Epping Forest, Grays and Sandon.
 References